 This site begins with a simple description of workhouses; what they were & what life was like in them.
 Further on, you will find information on several workhouses with links to important workhouse resources.
-To go straight to these, please click here.
-The site also contains a reading list on workhouses & a poem on Newmarket Union.
 The Poor Laws.
 From its beginnings in the fourteenth century, up to the inauguration of the National Health Service in 1948, the evolution of England's poor laws is the story of one of the most significant and far-reaching strands of the nation's social policy and administration.

 The history of the poor laws is conveniently divided into the Old Poor Law — crystallised in the 1601 Act for the Relief of the Poor<, and the New Poor Law — heralded by the Poor Law Amendment Act of 1834.
 The Old Poor Law can be broadly characterised as being parish-centred, haphazardly implemented, locally enforced, and with some of its most significant developments (e.g. the operation of workhouses) being completely voluntary.
 The New Poor Law, based on the new administrative unit of the Poor Law Union, aimed to introduce a rigorously implemented, centrally enforced, standard system that was to be imposed on all and which centred on the workhouse.

 Not everything changed in 1834, however.
 1834 Poor Law.
 In 1834 a new Poor Law was introduced.